 - The transformations will likely be faster to run because they benefit from the full power of the warehouse;

 - We can make use of the full capability of the database including the security model, user defined functions and cloud elasticity when building and running the transformation code;

 - Both source data and transformed data can be retained in the database for different use cases.

-This shift from ETL to ELT has been made viable by industry developments such a cheaper cloud storage such that provided by AWS S3, and the separation of storage and compute provided by databases such as Snowflake or Redshift.
-Indeed, though DBT can be ran against many legacy databases, it is these modern data stacks are where ELT and DBT is finding it’s natural home.
+This shift from ETL to ELT has been made viable by industry developments such a cheaper cloud storage such that provided by AWS S3, and the separation of storage and compute provided by databases such as Snowflake.
+Indeed, though DBT can be ran against many legacy data warehouses, it is these modern data stacks are where ELT and DBT is finding it's natural home.